-Ed retired in late 2011 from a career as a university faculty member, researcher, and administrator.
-Additionally, he was employed a number of years in the broadcast industry, aerospace and electronics industry, and operated a successful small business with a partner.
-Prior employers include WBNS-TV, Rockwell International, RCA Corporation, DeVry University, the University of Kansas Center for Research, the Missouri University of Science and Technology (formerly the University of Missouri–Rolla) and International Business Communications.
+I retired in October 2011 from a long career as a university faculty member, researcher, and administrator.
+Additionally, I was employed a number of years in the broadcast industry, the aerospace and electronics industry, and operated a successful small business with a partner.
+Prior employers include WBNS-TV, Rockwell International, RCA Corporation, DeVry University, the University of Kansas (KU) Center for Research, the University of Missouri–Rolla (UMR–now known as Missouri University of Science and Technology), and International Business Communications (IBC).

 My work at WBNS-TV in Columbus, Ohio involved a wide range of technical activities supporting live and recorded TV productions.
 WBNS-TV maintained an amateur radio "shack" in a small building adjacent to the studio at the base of their TV transmitting tower for the exclusive use of its licensed employees and I was able to utilize some of this equipment to become familiar with amateur television which was quite popular in the Central Ohio area at the time.

 I participated in the analysis, design, and testing of missile flight control systems (autopilots) for Rockwell International in Columbus, Ohio.
 This work required me to become familiar with many aerospace engineering concepts (such as aerodynamic transfer functions) which expanded my knowledge in this branch of engineering and allowed me to integrate those concepts with my knowledge of electrical engineering.

 I participated in the analysis and design of communications and radar systems for RCA Corporation in New Jersey.